Greek coastguard rescues 242 migrants as boat sinks, three drown

 "These praiseworthy attempts of the coastguard to save refugees at sea is at risk of now turning into a constant operation of locating and collecting drowned refugees," Greek shipping minister Thodoris Dritsas said.

-Lesbos, which lies less than 10 kilometres from the Turkish coast in the north Aegean Sea, has been a primary gateway for thousands of migrants entering the European Union's outermost border.
+Lesbos, which lies less than 10 kilometers from the Turkish coast in the north Aegean Sea, has been a primary gateway for thousands of migrants entering the European Union's outermost border.

 At a summit last Sunday, EU leaders agreed to cooperate further in handling the crisis, and to provide United Nations-aided housing for 100,000 people, half of them in Greece.

-Aid organisations say it barely addresses the problem of ensuring safe and legal routes for people to seek refuge.
+Aid organizations say it barely addresses the problem of ensuring safe and legal routes for people to seek refuge.

 "What we don't need in the wake of this tragedy is another 'extraordinary' meeting that leads to a dead end.
 What would be truly out of the ordinary – but completely necessary – is real and concerted action," said Gauri van Gulik, Amnesty International’s deputy director for Europe.